akiss/akiss/README.md

                 | process ++ process
                 | ( process )
                 | process >> process
+                | if term = term then process else process
+                | if term != term then process else process

 The operator precedence is: `"in"` <  `>>` < `::` < `||` < `++` < `.`.